delorum/simple-net/README.md

 Important note: currently all `send*` methods are asynchronous and there is no explict verification that the message was actually received by the other side.
 This is up to you!

-`clientIds:List[Long]` is used to return ids of clients that are currently connected to server.

 Here is another example: arithmetic server.
 It gets two numbers, a and b and operation to perform with them and returns the result of the operation: